andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 (Things were already up and running - some ideas had already become entrenched.
 Bounded Contexts were not there, "Domains and sub-domains" were identified at object level than by the model - E.g. Case, People, Material.
 The SPLIT was wrong)

 We had to support a full-lifecycle view - justice end-to-end.
-The "domain" was co-owned (courts and prosecutor)  AND the PROCESSES entailed spanned multiple organisations.
-We were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System
+The "domain" was co-owned, we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System - AND the PROCESSES entailed spanned even more organisations than that.

 We had to "modernise justice" as we did it, within a publicly funded program of work.
 Constantly having to battle with businesss against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

-The scale - it was a massive piece of work, being built by multiple (how many?) teams in parallel, staffed from multiple partners.
-(Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))
+The scale - it was a massive piece of work that was being tackled head on.
+Software was being built by multiple (how many?) teams in parallel, staffed from multiple partners.
+(Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc.

-Complex Architectural choices had been made (e.g. CQRS for everything) and devs were getting drowned by them.
-It was almost always an impediment rather than a boost - We'll come back to this in the final section.
+Complex Architectural choices had been made (e.g. CQRS for everything) and devs were  drowning in them.
+It was almost always an impediment rather than a boost - (We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

-Domain experts stuck in the legacy way of thinking or worse paper based.
+Domain experts were stuck in the legacy way of thinking or worse paper based.
 In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and the expectation was to translate that literally onto the software application.

 ---